TawanLekngam/NAAR-RAAN/README.md

-# Narr Raan
+# Naar Raan
-Narr Raan is a point of sale system(POS) that supports service workers such as managers and employees.
+Naar Raan is a point of sale system(POS) that supports service workers such as managers and employees.
 The purpose of this software is to provide a proper system and improve work efficiency to keep track of orders, order processes, activity logs, and transactions.